-Enter the company name or the web site into the Better Business Bureau search box to find out whether there have been complaints and whether the company has an unsatisfactory record with the Bureau.
-You can file your own complaint online.
+Enter the company name or the website into the Better Business Bureau search box to find out whether there have been complaints and whether the company has an unsatisfactory record with the Bureau.
+You can file your complaint online.

-If you believe you've encountered a website that is designed to look like a legitimate website in an attempt to steal users' personal information, here's to report it to Google.
+If you believe you've encountered a website that is designed to look like a legitimate website in an attempt to steal users' personal information, there is a form that allows you to report it to Google.

 5. Report a Fraudulent Advertisement to the Site Where it is Listed